-- Co-authored with Alberto Costi, this will be Chapter 6 in the forthcoming textbook, International Law: A New Zealand Perspective (LexisNexis, Wellington, 2017).
+- Co-authored with Alberto Costi, this will be Chapter 6 in the forthcoming textbook, International Law: A New Zealand Perspective (LexisNexis, Wellington, early 2018).

 “Peaceful Settlement of Disputes”

-- Co-authored with Scott Davidson, this will be Chapter 19 in the forthcoming textbook, International Law: A New Zealand Perspective (LexisNexis, Wellington, 2017).
+- Co-authored with Scott Davidson, this will be Chapter 19 in the forthcoming textbook, International Law: A New Zealand Perspective (LexisNexis, Wellington, early 2018).

 “Beyond Skills and Doctrine: The Reform Enterprise’s Need for Interdisciplinarity”